Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Soil: Acidic (pH 5.5-6.5), high organic matter, moist

-This is COOL, MOIST, SHADED gardening with a shorter warm-season.
+This is cool, moist, shaded gardening with a shorter warm-season.

-If You're on Sunny Ridges/Chaparral
+If You're on Sunny Ridges and Chaparral

 What Thrives

-Tomatoes: ALL varieties, and your extended season is incredible
+Tomatoes: All varieties, and your extended season is incredible

 Early varieties planted in April produce through November